-Bestselling Author Jessica Knoll Is Back with a Real Housewives-Inspired Page-Turner, The Favorite Sister
+Sarah Michelle Gellar and More Stars Are 'So Excited to Read' Jessica Knoll’s New 'Real Housewives'-Inspired Page-Turner, 'The Favorite Sister'

 Fans of Real Housewives in need of a summer beach read, rejoice — Jessica Knoll has got you covered.
-The New York Times bestselling author’s debut novel, Luckiest Girl Alive, was the breakout hit of 2015, instantly topping the bestseller list for months and garnering praise from celebs such as Jessica Alba, Sarah Michelle Gellar and Reese Witherspoon, the last of whom even optioned the film rights.
+The New York Times bestselling author’s debut novel, Luckiest Girl Alive, was the breakout hit of 2015, instantly topping the bestseller list for months and garnering praise from celebs such as Jessica Alba, Kat Dennings and Reese Witherspoon, the last of whom even optioned the film rights.

+Judging by the hoards of celebs who praised her first novel all over social media, it’s only a matter of time before they’ll all be reading and raving about her newly-released second novel, The Favorite Sister, which launched on May 15 and is already popping up on their Instagrams and Twitters.

+“It was the most non-stop nail-biting crazy train of a book with one of the most intriguing characters I have read in a long time!” raved Witherspoon about Luckiest Girl Alive, which she also promoted as her book club pick of the month.
+Sarah Michelle Gellar followed suit after Reese recommended the book, suggesting it for her own book club and admitting that she liked it so much, she read it twice!

+Lena Dunham, Beth Behrs and Mindy Kaling are also among the ever-growing list of celebs who can’t stop fangirling over Knoll’s deliciously smart, nuanced novels that are every bit as thrilling as they are indicting of how our culture depicts ambitious women.

+“I keep stopping to marvel because it’s so good,” Kaling tweeted at Knoll while reading her debut novel, adding that she was already picturing who would play the characters on the big screen.

 Now Knoll is back with a second page-turner, stomach-churner of a book, The Favorite Sister.
-The smart and sharply written thriller is sure to be the beach read you’ll hear everyone raving about this summer, and it’s already on the radar of celebs like UnREAL star Shiri Appleby and former 2 Broke Girls star Beth Behrs.
+The smart and sharply written thriller is sure to be the beach read you’ll see everyone talking about all over Instagram this summer, and it’s already in the hands of celebs like Sarah Michelle Gellar, Emmy Rossum, Minka Kelly, Shiri Appleby and Jenni Konner.

 The plot centers around two fiercely competitive sisters who are cast on Goal Diggers, a Real Housewives of New York-esque reality TV show about ambitious, entrepreneurial women who will do anything to succeed — even commit murder.